← Back

 In the P&ID shown above, the separation phase is managed through a variable-speed pump whose rotational speed is adjusted based on the level conditions in the reactor and in the receiver.

 During normal operation, the pump does not run at a fixed speed.
-Instead, its speed is continuously adapted to the actual inventory levels in the two vessels.
-When the level difference is small, the pump operates at reduced speed; as transfer demand increases, speed is raised accordingly.
+Instead, its speed is continuously adapted to the actual inventory conditions in the two vessels.
+When the required transfer rate is low, the pump operates at reduced speed; as the transfer demand increases, speed is raised accordingly.
 The control signal is therefore driven by process requirements rather than by a predefined maximum flow rate.

 This control logic has a direct impact on energy consumption.
-By modulating pump speed instead of throttling flow with a valve, the system avoids dissipating excess energy as pressure losses.
+By modulating pump speed instead of throttling flow with a valve, flow is regulated by reducing the head generated by the pump rather than by dissipating excess energy across a restriction.
 As a result, the electrical power absorbed by the motor decreases whenever full flow is not required, which is the most common operating condition during separation and transfer steps.

 From a decarbonization perspective, this approach translates into lower electricity demand over the operating cycle.
-Energy is supplied only when and where it is needed, reducing avoidable losses associated with constant-speed operation.
+Motor power is continuously adjusted to match the actual transfer requirement, reducing avoidable losses associated with constant-speed operation.
 The resulting reduction in power consumption directly contributes to lowering the carbon footprint of the unit operation without modifying the process chemistry or layout.

 This example shows how decarbonization in industrial plants is often achieved through control and operational choices embedded in everyday engineering design.
 The benefit does not come from advanced equipment alone, but from how process signals are used to align energy input with real process demand.